androidzhibinw/gl-examples/readme.md

-# Progamming OpenGL ES  on  Android:
+# Start OpenGL ES 3 on  Android:

 This repo is used for opengles demo for Android platform.
 Each folder is a standalone Android project.
 Each project will demostrade a OpenGL ES program.